nixworks/public/news/2010/10/14/the-prime-minister-of-japan-naoto-kan-calls-on-china-to-release-nobel-peace-prize-winner-liu-xiaobo.md

 1. [19 countries are to miss the Nobel Peace Prize ceremony for Chinese dissident Liu Xiaobo; 44 are to attend.
 China described supporters of Liu as "clowns". ](/news/2010/12/7/19-countries-are-to-miss-the-nobel-peace-prize-ceremony-for-chinese-dissident-liu-xiaobo-44-are-to-attend-china-described-supporters-of-li.md) _Context: China, Liu Xiaobo, Nobel Peace Prize_
 2. [A ceremony is held in Norway to award the Nobel Peace Prize to Chinese dissident Liu Xiaobo "in absentia". ](/news/2010/12/10/a-ceremony-is-held-in-norway-to-award-the-nobel-peace-prize-to-chinese-dissident-liu-xiaobo-in-absentia.md) _Context: China, Liu Xiaobo, Nobel Peace Prize_
 3. [The Chinese embassy in Oslo implicitly warns foreign diplomats not to attend the Nobel Peace Prize award ceremony for Liu Xiaobo. ](/news/2010/11/5/the-chinese-embassy-in-oslo-implicitly-warns-foreign-diplomats-not-to-attend-the-nobel-peace-prize-award-ceremony-for-liu-xiaobo.md) _Context: China, Liu Xiaobo, Nobel Peace Prize_
-4. [China rules out a meeting with Japanese Prime Minister Naoto Kan at the United Nations to resolve an ongoing diplomatic row, saying the timing is "not proper". ](/news/2010/09/21/china-rules-out-a-meeting-with-japanese-prime-minister-naoto-kan-at-the-united-nations-to-resolve-an-ongoing-diplomatic-row-saying-the-timi.md) _Context: China, Naoto Kan, Prime Minister of Japan_
+4. [China rules out a meeting with Japanese Prime Minister Naoto Kan at the United Nations to resolve an ongoing diplomatic row, saying the timing is "not proper". ](/news/2010/09/21/china-rules-out-a-meeting-with-japanese-prime-minister-naoto-kan-at-the-united-nations-to-resolve-an-ongoing-diplomatic-row-saying-the-timi.md) _Context: China, Japanese Prime Minister, Naoto Kan_
 5. [Prominent Chinese dissident and Nobel Peace Prize winner Liu Xiaobo dies. ](/news/2017/07/13/prominent-chinese-dissident-and-nobel-peace-prize-winner-liu-xiaobo-dies.md) _Context: Liu Xiaobo, Nobel Peace Prize_